JUNE 2019 ROUND

 Comments/Scores (N,T,P,E,Total)Critique Image (only members of Study Group Two may critique this image)

-Review from commentator Rick C.
+Review by commentator Rick C.

 Review by Larry T.

-Review by Fran M
+Review by Rich F.

-Review by William S.
+Review by Janice R.

-Review by Hattie S.
+Review by Andy H.

-Review by Charlie Y.
+Review by Natalie M.

-Review by Ken W.
+Review by Martin P.

 I am a wildlife, nature, and scenic photographer.
 I now live in San Mateo, after spending most of my adult life in Millbrae.
 I previously worked full-time for Applied Biosystems and Life Technologies as a senior business analyst.
 I left this position a few years ago to concentrate on my true passion of nature photography.
 My Dad was a deer hunter and bought some property in Monterey County, so he could have a place of his own to go deer hunting.
 We have owned this property since 1946.
 I grew up spending my summers down there, following in my father's footsteps, hunting quail, dove, and black tailed deer--using a b-b gun, graduating up to a powerful hunting rifle.
 When I was eighteen I had to kill a black-tailed buck up close shooting him in the neck, since my first shot from afar had only wounded him.
 I saw death up close and personal, deciding from that moment on I didn't not want to be part of death, but to cherish life instead.